Defense has delayed trial since 2015

 Originally scheduled for trial on the federal charge in September 2017, Wills’ attorneys filed a motion to dismiss the indictment and lost.
 The Wills legal team then appealed and lost again before U.S. District Court of Appeals.

-Wills’ co-defendant, Maria Candelaria Losoya, 56, of Brownsville, Texas, pleaded guilty on August 2, 2017 to one federal count of trafficking a minor for sexual purposes, but has not yet been sentenced.
+Wills’ co-defendant, Maria Candelaria Losoya, 57, of Brownsville, Texas, pleaded guilty on August 2, 2017 to one federal count of trafficking a minor for sexual purposes, but has yet to be sentenced.

-The apparent plea bargain settlement of the case against Losoya suggests that she is expected to testify against Wills, should Wills elect to stand trial.
+The apparent plea bargain settlement of the case against Losoya suggests that she is expected to testify against Wills.
 This could significantly increase the likelihood that Wills will be convicted, and upon conviction, receive a maximum sentence.

 Alleged victim was nine years old